What is a Roth IRA conversion?

 What is the deadline for completing a recharacterization?

-Note: If you recharacterize a conversion or contribution made in the previous calendar year, it impacts your tax return even though the recharacterization activity will be reported on the next year's Form 1099-R. You may need to file an amended return if you have already filed your tax return for that year.
+Note: If you recharacterize a contribution made in the previous calendar year, it impacts your tax return even though the recharacterization activity will be reported on the next year's Form 1099-R. You may need to file an amended return if you have already filed your tax return for that year.

 How are recharacterizations reported on Forms 1099-R and 5498?